 Estrogen is the sex hormone which is responsible for the sexual development and sexual traits such as wide hips, big breasts and additional body fat in women.
 When estrogen levels drop in a woman, it can trigger certain problems.

 There are three types of estrogen, estradiol, estiol and estrone.
 Some females may not naturally synthesize adequate amounts of one or all the forms of estrogen.
-Young women may have low levels of estrogen from a host of reasons; assessing the level of estrogen in the body is crucial in such cases and depends upon age, symptoms, family history and physical examination.

 The ovaries manufacture estrogen.
 Some estrogen is also synthesized by the adrenals.
 The pituitary gland sends signals for the synthesis, and the level of the hormone varies throughout life depending upon the phase of a woman’s menstrual cycle.